1980 Pacific hurricane season: Storm names

-The following names were used for named storms that formed in the eastern Pacific in 1980.
-No names were retired, so it was used again in the 1986 season.
-This was the first time most of these names were used since the modern lists began, except for Agatha, Estelle, Georgette, and Madeline, which were previously used in the old four-year lists.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 1980.
+Most of these names were used for the first time, except for Agatha, Estelle, Georgette, and Madeline, which were previously used in the old four-year lists.
+No names were retired from this list following the season, and it was next used for the 1986 season.